-Anthropogenic Global Warming is so miniscule that the effect cannot be measured from year to year, and even generation to generation.
-From here to 620 ppm is only 0.2 degrees centigrade.
+Anthropogenic Global Warming is so miniscule that the effect cannot be measured from year to year, and even from generation to generation.

 Our generation has bathed in the warm glow of a benign, giving Sun, but the next will suffer a Sun that is less giving, and the Earth will be less fruitful.